-Professor Lemmons is principal clarinet with Santa Fe Pro Musica, the Taos Chamber Music Group, Los Alamos Fuller Lodge Ensemble, Serenata of Santa Fe, Ay!
-Clarumba Clarinet Quartet and regularly plays with the Roswell Symphony and Opera Southwest.
+Professor Lemmons is clarinet with Santa Fe Pro Musica, the Taos Chamber Music Group, Los Alamos Fuller Lodge Ensemble, Serenata of Santa Fe, and Ay!
+Clarumba Clarinet Quartet.
 He is a founding member of Trio New Mexico, the New Mexico Winds Woodwind Quintet and Trio ClariVoce, all artist faculty Ensembles-in-Residence at UNM.
-Mr. Lemmons has performed with the New Mexico Symphony, Santa Fe Symphony and the Santa Fe Chamber Music Festival Outreach Program.
-He has been a judge for the International ClarinetFests Young Artist Solo Competitions in 2009 (Portugal) and in 2007 (Vancouver, BC) and has performed at many international and national music festivals including the International ClarinetFests in 2009 (Portugal), 2008 (Kansas City), 2006 (Atlanta), 2003 (Salt Lake City), 2002 (Stockholm), 2000 (Oklahoma), 1997 (Texas), 1990 ((Quebec City), and 1989 (Minneapolis); 2009 International South America Clarinet Festival in Medellin, Colombia; 2009, 2005, 2003, 1996, 1991 and 1987 renowned University of Oklahoma Clarinet Symposiums; the 2007, 2004, 2002, 2000 and 1998 Michigan Contemporary Clarinet Festivals; 2002 College Music Society National Conferences; 2000 Brazilian Clarinet Festival; 2004 and 1998 International Double Reed Society Conferences; and 2007 National Flute Association Convention.
+Mr. Lemmons has performed with the New Mexico Philharmonic, New Mexico Symphony Orchestra, Santa Fe Symphony, the Santa Fe Chamber Music Festival Outreach Program, Opera Southwest and Roswell Symphony.
+He has been a judge for the International ClarinetFests Young Artist Solo Competitions in 2013 (Italy), in 2009 (Portugal) and in 2007 (Vancouver, BC) and has performed at many international and national music festivals including the International ClarinetFests in 2013 (Italy), 2009 (Portugal), 2008 (Kansas City), 2006 (Atlanta), 2003 (Salt Lake City), 2002 (Stockholm), 2000 (Oklahoma), 1997 (Texas), 1990 ((Quebec City), and 1989 (Minneapolis); 2009 International South America Clarinet Festival in Medellin, Colombia; 2013, 2009, 2005, 2003, 1996, 1991 and 1987 renowned University of Oklahoma Clarinet Symposiums; the 2007, 2004, 2002, 2000 and 1998 Michigan Contemporary Clarinet Festivals; 2002 College Music Society National Conferences; 2000 Brazilian Clarinet Festival; 2004 and 1998 International Double Reed Society Conferences; and 2007 National Flute Association Convention.
 He has also performed as principal clarinet with the Music in the Mountains Festival Orchestra in Colorado, Missoula Symphony, Santa Fe Festival Ballet, New Mexico Symphony Orchestra, Santa Fe Symphony, Chamber Orchestra of Albuquerque, New Southwest Festival Orchestra and as guest artist with the Albuquerque Philharmonic, Albuquerque Jazz Orchestra, Albuquerque Concert Band, UNM Symphony Orchestra, UNM Jazz Band, UNM Wind Ensemble and Symphonic Band, the Helios String Quartet, Santa Fe Concert Association, Corrales Series, Placitas series, Los Alamos series and as a member of the Santa Fe Opera Orchestra.
 He has also been a recipient of numerous USIA grants to perform throughout Mexico and teach at the Universidad de las Américas-Puebla and at the Universidad Nacional Autónoma-Mexico City.

 Professor Lemmons is the state chair for the International Clarinet Association and has been President for the Southwest chapter of the College Music Society and also for the Southwest chapter of the National Association of College Wind and Percussion Instructors.
 He is the woodwind consultant for the Music Teachers National Association and has written articles for the Clarinet Journal, NACWPI Journal and the New Mexico Musician.